openedx/frontend-app-ecommerce/README.rst

 Environment Variables/Setup Notes
 ---------------------------------

 This MFE is configured via environment variables supplied at build time.
-All micro-frontends have a shared set of required environment variables, as documented in the Open edX Developer Guide under `Required Environment Variables <https://edx.readthedocs.io/projects/edx-developer-docs/en/latest/developers_guide/micro_frontends_in_open_edx.html#required-environment-variables>`__.
+All micro-frontends have a shared set of required environment variables, as documented in the Open edX Developer Guide under `Required Environment Variables <https://edx.readthedocs.io/projects/edx-developer-docs/en/latest/micro_frontends/index.html>`__.

-This micro-frontend has no additional required environment variables.
+This micro-frontend also supports the following additional variables:

+ENABLE_HOIST_ORDER_HISTORY
+   Enables the switch between the API endpoint for the Order History component queries from the Ecommerce API to the Commerce Coordinator API.
+   The default is to string 'false'.
+Enable to 'true' to have the Order History component query from the Commerce Coordinator API.
+If it's set to anything other then 'true' it will default to fetching order data from Ecommerce API.
+   This flag is temporary, and will be removed once Ecommerce replacement project is finalized (https://openedx.atlassian.net/browse/REV-2400).

 Known Issues
 ------------